less fortunate than ourselves but from realizing our kinship with all beings."

 Of course, studying is one thing.
-Unlearning a habits of a lifetime is another.
-We've all been immersed in a pool of conditioning that serves to disconnect us from our Heart of Hearts.
+Unlearning the habits of a lifetime is another.
+Since we were in the womb (if not before that,) we've all been immersed in a pool of energies, conditioning us in ways that disconnect us from our Heart of Hearts.
 The effort to uncover our natural compassion and wisdom takes commitment, energy, and patience.

 It takes Practice.